Pascal-So/aris-groundstation/README.md

 ### visualization
 VueJS app visualizing the flight data with ThreeJS and ChartJS.
 The app can be run standalone with `npm run dev` in the `visualization` directory (port 8081).
 To run the app with docker-compose, the image has to be rebuilt after every code change, which takes a while.
 The compiled app is then served with Apache.

+For the 2019 version of the groundstation, the 3d visualization using ThreeJS has been disabled, as we don't have xy or orientation data, the visualization therefore doesn't make any sense.
+Can be reenabled by uncommenting it in `visualization/sr/components/Overview.vue`.

 ![user interface](ArisUI.png)